Diffusive evaporation dynamics in polymer solutions is ubiquitous: Analytical model

 \subsection{Parameter values}

-Since the phase field is not restricted by classical physics, we need to choose all phenomenological parameters such that the system behaves realistically.
+Since the phase field equations are not derived from coarse graining a microscopic model, we need to choose all phenomenological parameters such that the system behaves realistically.
 The set of parameters that was used in our simulations for the free energy and the conservation equations, in units of $E$ (energy $\delta E$), $L$ (length $\delta x$) and T (time $\delta t$), is given in Table~\ref{tab:parameters}.